Edmund Hillary: Early life

 He became interested in climbing when he was 16 following a 1935 school trip to Mount Ruapehu, after which he showed more interest in tramping than in studying and said he "wanted to see the world".
 He then attended Auckland University College, and joined the Tramping Club there.
 But in 1938, "after two notably unsuccessful years studying mathematics and science" he gave up on formal education.

 He then became an apiarist with his father and brother Rex; with 1600 hives to attend, thousands of 90 lb boxes of honey comb to handle, and 12 to 100 bee-stings daily.
 He kept bees in summer, and concentrated on climbing in winter.
 His father also edited the journal "The N.Z.
 Honeybee" and his mother Gertrude was famous for breeding and selling queen bees.

 In 1938, he went to hear Herbert Sutcliffe, the proponent of a life philosophy called "Radiant Living", with his family.
 The family all became foundation members, and his mother became its secretary in 1939.
-He went to Gisborne as Sutcliff's assistant, and in 1941 sat examinations to become a teacher of Radiant Living, getting a 100% pass mark.
+He went to Gisborne as Sutcliffe's assistant, and in 1941 sat examinations to become a teacher of Radiant Living, getting a 100% pass mark.
 His test lecture was on "Inferiority – cause and cure".
 He said of his five-year association with the movement that "I learned to speak confidently from the platform; to think more freely on important topics; to mix more readily with a wide variety of people".
 Tenets included healthy eating (the salads that June took to university for lunch) and pacificism.
 He joined the Radiant Living Tramping Club, and further developed his love of the outdoors in the Waitākere Ranges.

 In 1939, he completed his first major climb, reaching the summit of Mount Ollivier, near Aoraki / Mount Cook in the Southern Alps.
 Climbing brought new friends; Harry Ayres and George Lowe became "the first real friends I'd ever had".